danii1/coinstore/README.md

 ## Donations

-If you find product useful, please consider making donation
+If you find the product useful, please consider making a donation

 Bitcoin: 12XdXRLEMWHRfX76YnRTXwXVZmNA7qU5en